Weave Realizability for D-type: Introduction

-While writing this manuscript, we learned that recent independent work by Byung Hee An, Youngjin Bae, and Eunjeong Lee also produces at least as many exact Lagrangian fillings as cluster seeds for links of $ADE$ type \cite{ABL2021}.
+While writing this manuscript, we learned that recent independent work by Byung Hee An, Youngjin Bae, and Eunjeong Lee also produces at least as many exact Lagrangian fillings as cluster seeds for links of $ADE$ type \cite{ABL2021}, providing an alternative proof to Corollary 1.
 From our understanding, they use an inductive argument that relies on the combinatorial properties of the finite type generalized associahedron.
-Specifically, they leverage the fact that the Coxeter transformation in finite type is transitive, if starting with a particular set of vertices, by finding a weave pattern that realizes Coxeter mutations.
+Specifically, they leverage the fact that the Coxeter transformation in finite type is transitive if starting with a particular set of vertices by finding a weave pattern that realizes Coxeter mutations.
+While their initial 3-graph $\mathcal{G}(1, 1, n)$ is the same as our $\Gamma_0(D_n),$ their method of computing a weave associated to an arbitrary sequence of quiver mutations requires concatenating some number of concordances corresponding to the Coxeter mutation before mutating.
+As a result, a 3-graph arising from a sequence of quiver mutations $\mu_1\dots \mu_i$ computed using this method is not explicitly shown to be related to a 3-graph arising from a sequence of quiver mutations $\mu_1\dots \mu_i \mu_{i+1}$ by a single Legendrian mutation of the weave.
+In contrast, in our approach we are able to relate each 3-graph arising from a sequence of quiver mutations to the next by a single Legendrian mutation and a specific set of Legendrian Reidemeister moves.
 While both this manuscript and \cite{ABL2021} use the framework of $N$-graphs to approach the problem of enumerating exact Lagrangian fillings, the proofs are different, independent, and our approach is able to give an explicit construction for realizing any sequence of quiver mutations via an explicit sequence of mutations in the 3-graph. $\Box$